captainbarbosa/solar/README.md

 # The End

 This was a pretty fun demo to make, and I ended up doing a write-up of it on the [official Mapbox blog](https://blog.mapbox.com/visualizing-the-2017-solar-eclipse-with-the-mapbox-ios-sdk-8cca37fc11b2).
 Feel free to fork this project and make it your own.
 Questions?
-[Twitter](https://twitter.com/capnbrbsa) is usually a good place to reach me.
+[Twitter](https://twitter.com/capnbrbsa) is usually a good place to reach me 💁🏻